-District Chairs oversee the local interview process for incoming freshmen and junior-transfer students.
+Scholarship Chairs oversee the local interview process for incoming freshmen and junior-transfer students.
 The position requires collaboration with fellow alumni, applicants, and the Alumni Scholarships Department at the Cal Alumni Association (CAA).
-Because the interview requirements for TAAP and KASP are identical, District Chairs lead a combined interview event for finalists of both scholarships.

 - Cal alumna or alumnus in good standing with the Alumni Scholarships Department and Cal Alumni Association.